Spiro Crne: Serbia

 At Vranje, he awaited the Serbian government's decision for a general crossing of the border; it was believed that action in Old Serbia and Macedonia was planned in greater style.
 At that time, Dufski, a priest from the Prilep region, arrived at Vranje, and from there went to visit Prince Milan.
 Dufski sought that as many rebels as possible are escorted into Ottoman territory, that the Serb people be liberated from atrocities and rallied to arms.
 However, the discussions were fruitless.
 Spiro held contact with many in Prilep about a future uprising led from Serbia.
 The Ottoman government intercepted some of these contacts, issuing search warrants on many, and imprisoned and condemned a few Christians, such as Pop-Avram, Josif Damjan-Petrović, Rista Novev Kravac and others.

 Young and feasible, Spiro hung out mostly with his peers, among whom were also those from prominent families.
-As Vranje had recently been liberated, as soon as the first recruits had entered the cadre, Spiro trained his new friends and comrades handling the modern weapon and the knife; they often went to Ćošak and Balinovce where he trained them on attacks and defence in the guerrilla way, without aspiring them to become his rebel comrades.
+As Vranje had recently been liberated, as soon as the first recruits had entered the cadre, Spiro trained his new friends and comrades handling modern weapons and knives; they often went to Ćošak and Balinovce where he trained them offensive and defensive guerrilla tactics, without aspiring them to become his rebel comrades.
 Target practice was also trained by him at private gardens in the town.
 For a long time, almost every day, they trained in the garden of Jovan Hadži-Vasiljević's father and uncles; Hadži-Vasiljević, who at that time went in the fourth grade, and his friends followed Spiro to other gardens and listened to his stories.
 Spiro not only trained people but told them of events from his home region.
 The Vranjans received most information about that time's harsh situation in Old Serbia and Macedonia from Spiro.
 Hadži-Vasiljević's cousins and relatives were in the nearest circle of Crne; his uncle Hadži Toma and cousin Mihajlo were planning to, but did not enter his band.

 Darker news from across the border arrived in Vranje.
-The worst situation was in the areas nearest to the Serbian border, where the Turks were angry with the Christians and the fact that Russia and Serbia fought against the Ottomans, and that the border had been moved to Ristovac and Prepolac.
+The worst situation was in the areas nearest to the Serbian border, where the Turks were angry with the Christians and the fact that Russia and Serbia worked against the Ottomans, and that the border had been moved to Ristovac and Prepolac.
 Spiro became very distressed, and made several incursions across the border that year, causing terror to the Turks.
 These raids made him even more important, and the Vranjans sympathized with his cause more and more.
-He was more frequently hosted at the houses of the notable families in Vranje.
+He was more frequently hosted by influential families in Vranje.